Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

    -   API do Google Drive

-   -   SDK do Marketplace de Aplicativos
+   -   SDK do Marketplace do G Suite

    -   Gmail API (API do Gmail)